kubescape/helm-charts/README.md

 1. Click on the “Actions” tab and click on the ```03-Helm chart release ``` workflow on the left side.
 2. Click “Run workflows” on the top of the previous runs list.
-3. Select the branch you want to create a release from by specifying it using the  ```Branch```. in most cases will be the “master” branch
+3. Select the branch you want to create a release from by specifying it using the  ```Branch```. in most cases will be the main branch
 4. Click on the ```Run workflow``` green button.

 **Note that running only the release process will not run any E2E tests**